Home >

 Before you disclose confidential information to a real estate

-regarding a real estate transaction, you should understand what type
+licensee regarding a real estate transaction, you should understand

-of business relationship you have with that licensee.
-There are four
+what type of business relationship you have with that licensee.

-relationships imposes certain legal duties and responsibilities on
+Each or these relationships impose certain legal duties and

-the licensee as well as on the seller or buyer represented.
-These
+responsibilities on the licensee as well as on the seller or buyer

-four relationships are defined in greater detail below.
-Please read
+represented.
+These four relationships are defined in greater detail

 SELLER'S AGENT